krpors/hx/README.md

 # Wishlist and TODOs

-1. Colorize changes made to a file?
-1. Searching a byte sequence.
-Search based on a string works!
+1. Searching a byte sequence (not by ASCII) would be handy.
-1. Redo actions?
-Undo works!
+1. Undo works, but redo is not yet implemented.